I’ve set 2 new roles for my e-commerce site – “seller” and “buyer”. Each role should have its own registration page with different fields.

 - You can extend on this and have Multiple Edit Profile Forms as well, but that’s for another article.

-- Go ahead and read more about Profile Builder and it’s other features.
+- Go ahead and read more about Profile Builder plugin and it’s other features.

 Subscribe to get early access